-Purchasing power parity or PPP is an economic indicator that refers to the purchasing power of the currencies of various nations of the world against each other.
+The purchasing power parity or PPP is an economic indicator that refers to the purchasing power of the currencies of various nations of the world against each other.

-In other words, the ideology behind the purchasing power parity is that the exchange rate of the countries should be on par with each other, so that it allows a consumer to buy the same amount of goods and services for the same price across the globe.
+In other words, the ideology behind the purchasing power parity is that the exchange rate of the countries should be on par with each other so that it allows a consumer to buy the same amount of goods and services for the same price across the globe.

-Purchasing power parity is one of the most important macroeconomic metrics that are used by economists in determining the economic productivity and living standards of a country.
+The purchasing power parity is one of the most important macroeconomic metrics that are used by economists in determining the economic productivity and living standards of a country.

-The purchasing power parity formula can be expressed as
+The purchasing power parity formula can be expressed as follows:

 S = P1/P2